eclipse-tractusx/tractusx-edc/docs/development/decision-records/2026-08-10-refresh-token-retire-on-acknowledgement/README.md

 ## Further considerations

 **Security.** The superseded token stays usable for one extra generation, unbounded in time.
-This does not widen the attack surface: a refresh request must also carry an authentication token signed with the consumer's DID key, so an attacker able to use the old token could equally use the current one.
-Revocation is unaffected — it deletes the vault entry and the access token data, dropping both generations at once.
+That widens an existing
+window: a captured *complete* refresh request can be replayed for a generation longer, and without the 401 collision that makes such an intrusion visible.
+The authentication token must therefore carry an `exp` claim and is validated against it.

 **Standards conformance.** The behaviour stays within [RFC 6749](https://www.rfc-editor.org/rfc/rfc6749).
 Section 6 makes both halves of rotation optional — "The authorization server MAY issue a new refresh token […] The authorization